noksi/SpectreTest/README.md

 # SpectreXRTest
-This is a GitHub repo for SpectreXR employee test.
+This is a GitHub repo for the SpectreXR employee test.
 Here are your tasks:

 ### Menu Scene
 * Simple scrollable menu with more than one field - though only one field needs to actually work.